Skills and Sentiment in Sustainable Investing

 Date Written: February 1, 2020

 We document a positive Environmental Social Governance (ESG) premium amongst stocks with high socially unconstrained ownership (unconstrained investors are mutual funds, hedge funds and other investment advisors).
 This premium is not there for high socially constrained ownership.
 In fact, we find that constrained investors chase high ESG stocks with high abnormal returns.
-Once purchased, however, abnormal returns vanish.
-The returns do not seem to be driven by consumption risk, as they are especially high during the financial crisis.
-Instead, they are explained by two facts that we further uncover.
-First, constrained investors have higher sustainability preferences than unconstrained, which is revealed through their ESG tilt.
-This yields a sustainability premium.
-Secondly, unconstrained investors are skilled investors who research firms and are able to predict their future ESG scores, which they trade on.
-This earns them an abnormal return due to the sustainability premium.
-They are able to exploit this especially during periods of high Climate sentiment and in times of crisis.
+Once purchased, however, abnormal returns drop.
+The returns do not seem to be driven by consumption risk as they are especially high during the financial crisis.
+Instead, they are explained by a fact that we further uncover.
+The new fact is that unconstrained investors are skilled investors who research firms and are able to predict their future ESG scores.
+This earns them an abnormal return due to a sustainability premium.
+We further show that they are able to exploit this especially during periods of high climate sentiment and in times of crisis.
 In the process, we construct a new text-based sustainability sentiment measure and create both an ESG and climate factor that are useful for the asset pricing research community.

 JEL Classification: G11, G12, G14, Q5